Whizzo123/SpookGameJam/README.md

 Fix layout crash:-

-1. Delete current layout under Library folder in SpookGameJam project folder
+1. Delete current layout under Library folder in "...SpookGameJam\Library\CurrentLayout-default.dwlt"
-2. Create an empty project and copy its current layout to the SpookGameJam\Library folder and this should fix it
+2. Create another empty project in unity then close it
+3. Go into that empty projects library folder and copy its current layout tile (NewUnityProject\Library\CurrentLayout-default.dwlt)
+4. Paste this file back into SpookGameJam\Library folder then restart unity and the issue should be fixed